The Curiosity Blog

 To address this challenge, organizations should prioritize testing from the early stages of the migration process.
 A structured approach to testing, including a well-defined test plan, test cases, and test data, is essential.
 Automated testing solutions can significantly improve testing efficiency and coverage, allowing organizations to detect and resolve issues more effectively.

-2. Data Mapping and Transformation Testing
+2. Data mapping and transformation testing

 One of the most critical aspects of ISO 20022 migration is data mapping and transformation.
 Organizations often struggle to convert data from legacy formats to the new standard accurately.
 Testing data mapping and transformation is a complex task, as errors can lead to data discrepancies and transaction failures, impacting the organization's operations and reputation.